 That all being said what the pandemic did was mostly accelerate what was already a started process for many industries and also brought us good stuff like the Corona Lessons from the legendary session guitarist Tom Bukovac

 Developing Countries are starting to compete

->

-> Like me, there are many session players in developing countries that can serve your song and add value to the recording industry.
-The lack of proper recording industry and expensive recording session makes it necessary for us to find other medium to work with..
+Like me, there are many session players in developing countries that can serve your song and add value to the recording industry.
+The lack of a proper recording industry and expensive recording sessions makes it necessary for us to find other mediums to work with.

->

-> The lack of buying power from local artist makes the future of recording studios. very unsafe!
-It’s more likely that a good international marketing will get you more gains than a high end studio for local artists.
+The lack of buying power from local artists makes the future of recording studios. very unsafe!
+It’s more likely that good international marketing will get you more gains than a high-end studio for local artists.

->

-> You would be surprised if you live in a developed country of how differently music is recorded.
+You would be surprised if you live in a developed country of how differently music is recorded.
 And by that I mean the process – people cannot afford to spend much and therefore session players cannot be played much.

 On the other hand, remote musicians from developed countries offer lower fees and guarantee the same quality of the recording.